Muynak Airport

 Muynak Airport (Moynaq aeroportı; Moʻynoq aeroporti) is an airport located in the city of Moynak, Karakalpakstan, Uzbekistan.
 It is considered as small type airport in terms of its capacity to transport passengers.

 History

-The airfield "Muynak" as 3rd class airport, was able to take the An-24, Yak-40 and additional light aircraft, as well as helicopters and so on.

-From the 1960s to the early 1990s, an An-2 aircraft link was based at the aerodrome; up to 19 passenger flights were made on local air lines (in particular, to Kungrad, Nukus, Urgench, Takhtakupyr, Kazakhdarya, Aspantay, Tuley) points.
+In 1947, Muynak Airport was built, and was classified as a 3rd class airport.
+It was capable of handling An-24, Yak-40 and additional light aircraft, as well as helicopters and so on.
+From the 1960s until the early 1990s, an An-2 aircraft link was based at the aerodrome; up to 19 passenger flights per day were made on local air lines (in particular, to Kungrad, Nukus, Urgench, Takhtakupyr, Kazakhdarya, Aspantay, Tuley) points.
 Since the 1990s, it has been used as a landing platform for aerial work (in particular, for agrochemical measures to combat locust foci in the southern Aral Sea region).

+Present

+In 2019, the reconstruction of Muynak Airport began under a government program aimed at improving the social-economic development of the region.
+The total cost of the project amounted to 300 billion soums, one third of which was allocated to the construction of a new 2.3 km long runway.
+In August 2020, the reconstruction was completed, with the first aircraft to land being an Airbus A320.